In this tutorial you will learn how to configure other frequently-used WordPress widgets.

 Now that you know how to configure a text widget containing a support button, let’s configure a widget for displaying Post Categories on your sidebar.

 By default, the Categories widget already displays on your sidebar navigation section.
 Place this widget wherever you want your categories to display by clicking and dragging it on the sidebar widget area …

-(Post Categories widget)
+(WordPress Categories widget)

 - Leave the default settings for the remaining options, or see the additional notes on configuring this widget below.

 - Click Save to update your settings …

 Load the site in your browser or refresh your page to see how your Categories widget will look to visitors …